oshritshtossel/miMic/README.md

 ```
 ##  How to apply miMic
 See `example_use.py` for an example of how to use miMic.
-The example containing the following steps:
+The example contains the following steps:

 1. Import miMic and additional packages.
     ```python